-In the 11th century, Saint Anselm of Canterbury wrote a famous treatise, Cur Deus Homo (Why God Became Man), on the atonement.
-The atonement is the effect of Christ's death on the cross.
-There have been three discernible views of the atonement in the history of the church, of which the second, the "satisfaction theory", has been the most dominant in Western history since the 11th century.
+This began particularly to emerge after the "Papal Revolution" of the 11th century.
+In this century, Saint Anselm of Canterbury wrote a famous treatise, Cur Deus Homo (Why God Became Man), on the atonement.
+The "atonement" is about the effect of Christ's death on the cross.
+There have been four discernible views of the atonement in the history of the church, of which the second chronologically, the "satisfaction theory", has been the most dominant in Western history since the 11th century.
 "The second group of theories may be said to have originated with Anselm, who saw sin as dishonor to the majesty of God.
 On the cross the God-man rendered satisfaction for this dishonor.
 Along similar lines the Reformers thought that Christ paid the penalty sinners incurred when they broke God's law (Morris, "Atonement", p.
 83)."

-Without elaboration, Anselm's theory created a cultural "structure of affect"1 that understood God's justice in primarily violent terms: God clearly demanded blood satisfaction for wrongs against him.
+Without elaboration, Anselm's theory created a cultural "structure of affect"2 that understood God's justice in primarily violent terms: God clearly demanded blood satisfaction for wrongs against him, like feudal lords did in the society of the time.
 It was and is consequently not a big step for Christians who believe the satisfaction theory of the atonement to employ violence in the pursuit of justice.
 This pursuit has dominated Western Christendom ever since.